 As Daria walked down the steps leading to the street, she wondered if there was some way to interweave Jane’s story into her report.

 Daria hiked up the stairs to High Town not long after breakfast and walked straight to the big fountain plaza where she and Tomal had agreed to meet.
 A patchwork of light clouds covered the sky, and a faint whiff of sulfur fouled the air.

-As Daria passed between the stately adobe manor houses, she tried to imagine the place as it might have looked decades ago: a small huddle of simple homes surrounded by miles and miles of rocky desolation.
+As Daria passed between the stately adobe manor houses, she tried to imagine the place as it might have looked decades ago: a small huddle of simple homes surrounded by miles of rocky desolation.
 That was the world Jane must have come to when she was a small child fresh from the Imperial City.

 The Hlaalu Council Manor was the closest thing Balmora had to a town hall.
 It didn’t look much different from the buildings around it, standing out only by the banner displaying the tipped scales that served as Great House Hlaalu’s sigil.
 Fat, metallic beetles buzzed in circles around the big fountain in front.
 Unlike the busy public spaces of the Commercial District and Labor Town, this one felt almost deserted.
 Only a few people, all of them Dunmer in imported Cyrodiilic clothes, walked through, never staying for long.
-A few cast suspicious glances at Daria as they passed by.
+A few cast suspicious glances at Daria as she passed by.

 “Honor unto your family, young Serjo Sloan,” one said.

 “Under sun and sky, I greet you warmly, serjo!”